Experience the Ottawa Winterlude 2023

 With temperatures plummeting to -33° C like we experienced at the Winterlude in Ottawa, you need somewhere to warm up on the go.
 These places don't have to be boring.
 On the contrary, they play a large part in ensuring that we remember Winterlude as a great experience.
 Here are our tips:

-- Take a break at the restaurants or cafes for apple cider, hot chocolate, coffee or tea and Beaver Tails near the venues at Winterlude (see below for a list of all restaurants).
+• Take a break for apple cider, hot chocolate, coffee or tea, and Beaver Tails at the restaurants or cafés near the Winterlude venues (see below for a list of all suitable restaurants).

-- Go on a Food tour of Ottawa with stops at restaurants, shops and cafes in Ottawa.
+• Go on a food tour of Ottawa with stops in restaurants, shops and cafés in Ottawa.
+Along the way, you can warm up while getting to know Ottawa's local specialties.

-- Visit one of Ottawa's museums.
+• Visit one of Ottawa's museums.
 We were in the National Gallery of Art and in the Canadian Museum of History.
-Other options are the Parliament or the Canadian Museum of Nature.
+Visits are also possible in the Parliament or at the Canadian Museum of Nature.

-There are three locations where most of the events take place.
+There are three locations where most events take place.

-- You can ice skate on the Rideau Canal.
-There are also cultural and live music shows.
+• You can ice skate on the Rideau Canal.
+There are also cultural and live music shows there.

 What restaurants are close to Winterlude Ottawa?